Oxy IR Detox

 What Treatment Options Are Available for Withdrawal?

 Treatment for Oxy IR withdrawal should take place in a detox center.
 There are many different types of Oxy IR detox facilities, but most of these provide the general, evidence-based treatment options associated with opioid withdrawal.
-We can help you find the best program for your safe recovery when you call 800-483-2193.
+We can help you find the best program for your safe recovery when you call 800-483-2193(Who Answers?).

 The main types of opioid detox centers are